openmole/miniclust/demo/README.md

 # MiniClust Demon

-This projet demonstrate a miniclust service with a single worker node using docker compose.
+This project demonstrate a MiniClust service with a single worker, using docker compose.

 ## Clone the repo